yeonhoyoon/CRAFT-pytorch/README.md

 python test.py --trained_model=[weightfile] --test_folder=[folder path to test images]
 ```

-The result image and socre maps will be saved to `./result` by default.
+The result image and score maps will be saved to `./result` by default.

 ### Arguments
 * `--trained_model`: pretrained model